vmuriart/esantorella.github.io/research.md

 high school graduation.
 Studying the covariance matrix of teacher effects reveals the magnitude of teacher effects on each outcome and the relationship between teacher effects on different outcomes
-    while sidestepping the need to estimate individual teacher effects.
+    while sidestepping the need to estimate individual teacher effects.</p>

-Although teachers have substantial effects on test scores four years in the future, these effects are not highly correlated with teacher effects on same-year test scores, implying that the effects of having a teacher who raises same-year test scores fades out quickly, and short-term
+<p>Although teachers have substantial effects on test
+scores four years in the future, these effects are not highly correlated with teacher effects on same-year test scores, implying that the effects of having a teacher who raises same-year test scores fades out quickly, and short-term